azalk/GoChest/README.md

     estimates = GoChest.ListEstimator(sequence, 0.03)
 }
 ```

-Now `estimates` is a slice of changepoints at least `0.03 * len(sequence)` apart in decreasing likelihood.
-The slice can be empty.
+Now `estimates` is a list of changepoint estimates at least `0.03 * len(sequence)` apart in decreasing order of a _score_ associated to each estimate by the algorithm, which reflects the quality of the estimate; the list can be empty.

 ## How to cite